airbr/golang-hugo-blog/content/posts/performance-tools.md

 # featured_image: /wptshirt.jpg
 ---

 1. Enjoyment.
-I get a sensation of excitement and intrigue from reading website performance tests of various kinds.
+I get excited and intrigued from reading website performance tests of various kinds.

 2. Civic duty.
 The performance of the web is generally a public interest issue.